KylianSchmidt/aido/docs/guides/example.md

     - Shape of the detector: there are only tiles of configurable sizes but no other shapes available
     - Orientation: the beam impacts perpendicularly on the detector

-For more information about the Simulation software used, consult the dedicated github page by J. Kieseler https://github.com/jkiesele/minicalosim.
+For more information about the Simulation software used, consult the dedicated github page by J. Kieseler https://github.com/jkiesele/minicalosim (Private).